mewna/g/README.md

 G uses [Raindrop](https://github.com/queer/raindrop) for fetching snowflake IDs for many things.
 Eventually this may be a proper
 "pluggable" thing.

+## What about voice support?

+Voice support is a non-goal for G. Feel free to PR your own implementation, but I won't be making one.

 ## Usage